-Smoked Lamb Meatballs are jam-packed with flavor and a offer an awesome way to jazz up any pita sandwich!
+Smoked Lamb Meatballs, made with ground lamb shoulder, are jam-packed with flavor and a offer an awesome way to jazz up any pita sandwich!

-I never thought I’d be a lamb fan.
+I never thought I’d be such a lamb fan.
 We never ate it growing up so I guess I was always a little weary of it.
 But I’ve really grown to love and appreciate it’s distinct earthy and slightly gamey, not to mention savory, flavors.
 And it takes to smoke like a champ!
-We’re constantly testing out new ways to enjoy lamb, like these lamb lollipops, or smoked lamb chops, or even smoking an entire lamb shoulder (and pulling it much like you would pulled pork).
+We’re constantly testing out new ways to enjoy lamb, like these lamb lollipops, lamb burgers, or smoked lamb chops, or even smoking an entire lamb shoulder (and pulling it much like you would pulled pork for lamb sliders).

-We recently had dinner with some friends who made some tender and delicious lamb meatballs (thanks, Sara!), which inspired us to play around with our own smoked lamb meatballs.
+We recently had dinner with some friends who made some tender and delicious lamb meatballs (thanks, Sara!), which inspired us to experiment with our own smoked lamb meatballs.

 If you can’t find ground lamb meat, which to be honest is quite rare, ask your butcher to grind up some lamb shoulder for you.
 We called our local grocery store in advance to ask if they’d grind up a few pounds of meat and they had it ready for us by the time we arrived so we didn’t even need to wait around.
 It never hurts to ask!

-Set up your smoker to around 250 degrees.
+Start by setting up your smoker to around 250 degrees (F).

-Mix in your ingredients and roll into your preferred size meatball (we went with golf ball size to fit nicely inside the pita), then place on your smoker and cook until the internal temp of the meatballs reach 160 degrees.
+Mix the ground lamb with all the ingredients and roll into your preferred size meatball (we went with golf ball size to fit nicely inside the pita), then place on your smoker and cook until the internal temp of the meatballs reach 160 degrees.
 This should take roughly an hour, depending on any heat fluctuations inside your smoker.